rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesomewm.md

 ## Add widgets

 We can add our widgets to end the configuration.
-A good startingp point is [https://github.com/streetturtle/awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets)
+A good startingp point is [https://github.com/streetturtle/awesome-wm-widget](https://github.com/streetturtle/awesome-wm-widgets)

+### logout-menu-widget

-I usually install the following widget:
+I usually install the [logout-menu-widget](https://github.com/streetturtle/awesome-wm-widgets/tree/master/logout-menu-widget).
-  * logout-menu-widget
+And I have to fix it: [Fixing awesome logout-menu-widget](https://rubenhortas.github.io/posts/fixing-awesomewm-logout-menu-widget/).

 ### Custom widgets